mfractor/mfractor.github.io/docs/tutorials/xamarin-forms/value-converter-type-safety.md

 In Xamarin.Forms developers can data bind

 ##The ValueConversion Attribute
 The first step to providing type-safety to

 ##Converter Type-Safety in Xaml
+When an `IValueConverter` implementation has been annotated with the `ValueConversion` attribute, MFractor will inspect the input and output types of `Converter` expressions.

 ##Summary